TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 }
 ```

-### Step 5: Inherit the layout to the /index.html and setup the app route.
+### Step 5: Inherit the layout to the /index.html and set up the app route.

-Insert the index HTML into index.html.
+Insert the basic HTML into index.html.

 ```html
 {% extends 'layout.html' %} {% block content %}